 Cheating.
 Unless directed by a faculty member, students should neither give nor receive assistance on assignments or examinations.
-The term "cheating" includes, but is not limited to the acquisition, without permission, of tests or other academic material belonging to a member of the University faculty or staff.
+The term "cheating" includes, but is not limited to

 - use of any unauthorized assistance in taking quizzes, tests, or examinations; - use of unauthorized assistance from an artificial intelligence; - dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; and,